Tvalc/TLAGD/PRD.md

 # TLAGD+ Amazon PRFAQ

-## Executive Summary
+## Press Release (For Immediate Release)

+**Glitter Cloud Solutions Launches TLAGD+: The First AI Product Co-Pilot That Plans, Guides, and Drives Execution for Founders and Teams**

-**TLAGD+ (Think Like a Game Developer Plus) is the world’s first AI-powered product co-pilot that takes you from raw idea to fundable MVP—complete with a pitch-ready artifact, actionable requirements, and OKR alignment—in under an hour.**
+Seattle, WA — May 28, 2025 — Glitter Cloud Solutions is proud to announce the launch of TLAGD+ (Think Like a Game Developer Plus), the world’s first AI-powered product co-pilot that takes you from raw idea to fundable MVP—and now, keeps your team focused and aligned from kickoff to launch.

-**New: TLAGD+ is now the first AI agent that doesn’t just plan, but actively joins your meetings and sprint cycles—keeping your team focused on what matters, prompting for new OKRs when priorities shift, and delivering editorialized, agent-driven summaries with actionable recommendations.**

-### What is TLAGD+?
-TLAGD+ is not just a tool; it’s the missing layer between inspiration and execution for founders, PMs, and indie devs.
-It turns the chaos of early-stage ideation into a clear, actionable plan that aligns with business goals, unlocks funding, and accelerates team formation.
-TLAGD+ is your product strategist, technical advisor, pitch coach, and now your meeting facilitator—all in one, always available, always founder-centric.
+**TLAGD+ isn’t just a planning tool.
+It’s your always-on product strategist, technical advisor, pitch coach, and meeting facilitator—all in one.**

-### Why Now?
+> “We built TLAGD+ because we’ve lived the pain of turning big ideas into real products—and watched too many teams lose focus or stall out after the first plan,” said [Product Owner Name], Product Owner of TLAGD+.
+“Now, TLAGD+ doesn’t just help you plan; it sits in your meetings, keeps everyone focused on what matters, and editorializes every session with actionable, agent-driven recommendations.”

+**Key Features:**
+- **Zero-to-One Planning, Accelerated:** Paste a napkin sketch, voice note, or messy doc—TLAGD+ extracts your vision, aligns with business goals, scopes a fundable MVP, and generates pitch-ready artifacts in under an hour.
+- **Meeting & Cycle Management Agent:** TLAGD+ joins your meetings (live or async), surfaces when discussion drifts from declared OKRs, prompts for new OKRs when priorities shift, and delivers editorialized summaries with recommendations from its suite of Developer Agents (e.g., PM Agent, Tech Lead Agent).
+- **Founder-Centric, Always-On:** Get feedback in the voice of legendary founders, ruthless MVP scoping, and outputs mapped to your goals—not just generic “best practices.”
+- **Export-Ready Artifacts:** Instantly generate PRDs, GDDs, pitch decks, and one-pagers, ready for investors, teams, or accelerators.
+- **Integrations:** Export to PDF, Notion, Google Slides, and more.
+APIs for Jira, Slack, and additional platforms coming soon.

+**Why Now?**

 The zero-to-one phase is broken.
 Most AI tools offer code or generic advice, but none can:
-- Digest a napkin sketch, voice note, or messy doc
-- Extract the essence of your idea and your goals
-- Scope a fundable MVP with ruthless clarity
+- Digest messy, unstructured ideas
-- Map every feature to an OKR
+- Map every feature to a business goal or OKR
-- Generate a pitch artifact ready for investors or team recruitment
-- Offer critique in the voice of legendary founders and PMs
-- **Actively sit in your meetings, keep you focused on OKRs, and editorialize every session with agent-referenced insights**

-**TLAGD+ closes this gap.**
+- Guide real-time meetings and sprints, keeping teams focused and accountable
+- Editorialize and recommend next steps with agent-referenced insights

+**TLAGD+ closes this gap—empowering founders and teams to move from inspiration to execution, and from execution to launch, with unprecedented speed and clarity.**

+**Availability**

+TLAGD+ is available now for early access.
+To learn more, schedule a demo, or join the waitlist, visit [website link].

+**About Glitter Cloud Solutions**

+Glitter Cloud Solutions builds the next generation of AI-powered tools for product teams, founders, and creators.
+Our mission: empower anyone to go from idea to impact, faster than ever before.

+**Media Contact:**
+[Name]
+[Email]
+[Phone]
+[Website]

+---

 ### Who is it for?
 - Startup founders (especially solo or technical founders)